 Indeed, we just always go down into the child, where the state q_r was sent.
 Now we show that for every tree such that in every subtree there is a letter a there exists an accepting run.
 We construct it.
 For every node let us choose some its descendant, which is labelled by a.
-Say for example that it is a shallowest descendant v is chosen that for a node v, a child of v, which is an ancestor of v also descendant v is chosen.
-Then we construct a run: for every node the edge going down in the direction of chosen descendant is labelled by v0 and the other one is labelled by v0.
+Say for example that it is a shallowest descendant which is leftmost among the shallowest.
+Then if for a node u descendant v is chosen that for a node u', a child of u, which is an ancestor of v also descendant v is chosen.
+Then we construct a run: for every node the edge going down in the direction of chosen descendant is labelled by q_r and the other one is labelled by q_a .
 This is really an accepting run.
-On every path either we follow the path to chosen descendant and after a finite time we hit letter v0 and thus v0 or we deviate from the path to chosen descendant and then we immediately have state v0.
-Thus on every path we always have a finite time till the state v0 and the paths are accepted.
-Clearly acceptance and nonacceptance of states v0 and v1 are implemented on ranks.
+On every path either we follow the path to chosen descendant and after a finite time we hit letter a and thus q_a or we deviate from the path to chosen descendant and then we immediately have state q_a .
+Thus on every path we always have a finite time till the state q_a , so all the paths are accepted.
+Clearly acceptance and nonacceptance of states q_a and q_r can be implemented on ranks.